KenDang1/weekend-jquery-salary-calculator/notes.md

-[ ] input form with firstName/lastName/ID#/jobTitle/annualSalary
+[❌] input form with firstName/lastName/ID#/jobTitle/annualSalary

 [ ] a submit button, when click it should collect all the form info and append it to the Dom

-[ ] add s red background when monthly cost over $20,00
+[ ] add red background when monthly cost over $20,00

 [ ] create a delete button that removes the employee from the DOM